cryptobuks1/checkonchain/research_articles/rough_consensus/ep2_triple_entry_accounting.md

 **Topic** - Triple Entry Accounting and Consensus Models

-**Recording Date** - 29-Feb-2020
+**Recording Date** - 28-Feb-2020

 **Release Date** - 7-Mar-2020

 **Podcast Link** - [Episode 2]() TO BE POPULATED w/ LINK

-**Conversation Description** - Anshaw, Checkmate and Permabull Nino discuss the concept of triple entry accounting and how this provides a framework for analysing consensus mechanisms.
+**Conversation Description** - Mister Black, Checkmate and Permabull Nino discuss the concept of triple entry accounting and how this provides a framework for analysing consensus mechanisms.
 The theory is that Proof-of-Work, Proof-of-Stake and Hybrid security systems provide different security and ledger assurances.

+## Intro (DRAFT)
+Welcome to Rough Consensus.

+This is our experiment with **honest and candid conversations** about cryptocurrencies.

+We discuss anything which comes to mind regarding **Fundamentals, Technicals and On-chain Analysis**.

+I'm joined by my good friends Permabull Nino and Mister Black, gentlemen, how are we doing?

 ## Intro Discussion Notes:
--
+- In Today's episode, we will be exploring the nature of consensus and how different networks go about achieving it in a distributed manner.

+Look at PoW, PoS and Hybrid systems with some of the market leaders as examples.

-## Topics under discussion:
+## Topics for discussion:

-- Triple entry accounting and ledger assurances
+What is Triple entry accounting and ledger assurances and how do they influence the security of a network?
-    - PN: Difference between double and triple (Ian Grigg)
+    - **PN:** Difference between double and triple (Ian Grigg)
     - How consensus mechanisms provide different assurances

+PoW is the best known and most battle hardened consensus mechanism.
+How has it been implemented in Bitcoin and other CC's and what characteristics give it the staying power?

     - Bitcoin as the premier pure PoW protocol
     - PoW is perfect for keeping already defined rules
     - PoW is poor at creating new rules and adaptation (feature and bug)
     - Difficulty adjustment controls supply
     - Distributed PoW as energy buyer of last resort
     - PoW is likely to be a single chain due to the physical expense

-    - THE ASSURANCES OF POW
+PoS is often touted as the main alternative to PoW requiring commitment of capital stake rather than electricity and specialised equipment.
+How does PoS achieve consensus and how do its ledger assurances compare to PoW?

     - Ethereum and Tezos as competitors for pure PoS
     - Tezos is live, Ethereum 2.0 still underway
+    - Rotation of validator pool

+Hybrid consensus mechanisms

+    - Decred and Dash are the main examples of Hybridised PoW/PoS consensus each with their own trade-offs and design ethos.
     - Decred as the most elegant implementation of Hybrid PoW/PoS
     - Advantages and limitations of PoW, PoS and Hybrid consensus systems

 ![Permabulls Table](images/ep2_01.jpg)

 ## Exit Discussion Notes